These Arbitration Rules are similar to those offered by other arbitral institutions.

 The Arbitrator has the power to award any interim or conservancy measure the Arbitrator deems necessary, including injunctive relief and measures for the protection or conservation of property.
 The Arbitrator will provide reasons in either case.
 The Arbitrator may modify or vacate the interim award for good cause shown.
 Any interim award for emergency relief may be conditioned on provision by the Party seeking such relief of appropriate security.

 At any stage of the proceedings, the Parties may agree in writing to abandon the arbitration, or settle the matter on their own.
 If both Parties agree, the Arbitrator may set forth the terms of the settlement in a consent award.
 In any event, the Parties will still be liable for any and all fees owed eQuibbly as agreed prior to the arbitration.
+No Party can unilaterally abandon the arbitration.

 The Parties will accept as notice and delivery of the Award: